 Capillary Pressure Mercury Injection Data (MCIP) for Saturation Height?

-In addition mercury data generally cannot be used for Sw-Height in a clayey low permeability rocks unless Cation Exchange Capacity and Clay Bound Water corrections have been made.
-During a mercury experiment a water phase is not present to wet the clays and fine pores and the mercury bulldozer will barge its way through delicate clay lined throats, so, unlike air-brine data, mercury saturations do not provide an analogue for reservoir saturations.
+In addition mercury data generally cannot be used for Sw-Height in a clayey, low permeability rocks unless Cation Exchange Capacity and Clay Bound Water corrections have been made.
+During a mercury experiment a water phase is not present to wet the clays and fine pores and the mercury bulldozer will physically barge its way through delicate clay lined throats, so, unlike air-brine data, mercury saturations do not provide an analogue for these reservoir saturations.
 Mercury data provides pore throat size information for rock typing.
 This lack of a water phase is especially important here where Clay + Capillary Bound Water is a significant fraction of total porosity, as implied here by the 100% + difference between the air-brine and mercury data calculated HPV for the same reservoir height.
-Hence, despite the need for a resistivity independent bulk volume hydrocarbon these data have limited ability to supply a usefully accurate dm-m scale whole rock storage capacity in rocks below about 30mD or high CEC freshwater shaly rocks.
-However, using MCIP data uncorrected for clay and capillary bound water provides high HPV which is perhaps a more realistic explanation for its use.
+Hence, despite the need for a resistivity independent bulk volume hydrocarbon these mercury data have limited ability to supply a usefully accurate dm-m scale whole rock storage capacity in rocks below about 30mD or high CEC freshwater shaly reservoirs.
+However, using MCIP data uncorrected for clay and capillary bound water provides high HPV which is perhaps a more realistic explanation for its continued use.